Charging blunts benefits of electric ride-hailing, study finds

 - GM’s Buick Proxima EV concept for China is a gullwing flagship

-- Base Tesla Model 3 now also qualifies for $7,500 tax credit
+- Base Tesla Model 3 now also qualifies for a $7,500 tax credit

 - 2025 Volvo EX30 EV bows at $34,950, 275 miles, available AWD